Remove outdated data

 Un-mapping a previously mapped field allows to protect this field from being overwritten, by excluding it from the next sync via API.

 You can un-map any field yourself: in API Data, click on the data type (eg. participant), scroll down and remove the corresponding field mapping.
 Make sure to save!

-- Create a new metadata for the data type you need as follows:
+- Create a new metadata for the data type you need as follows, using the fp_protected metadata: